mcharouk/aws/Certification/machinelearning.md

 * it's possible to create a custom model in comprehend
 * to share a model to other accounts, define a resource based policy, and use importModel API action to import the model in the target account

+## Polly

+* Lexicons provide a way to customize the pronunciation of specific words or phrases
+* SSML is an XML-based markup language that allows you to control various aspects of speech synthesis, including
+  * fine tune pronunciation beyond what lexicons can achieve
+  * Change the voice between different parts of the text
+  * Pause
+  * Emphasis on specific words
+  * speaking rate
+  * Volumes

+## Rekognition

+Amazon Rekognition Custom Labels enables you to extend the capabilities of Rekognition beyond its pre-trained models.
+You can train your own models to recognize items that are unique to your business, industry, or application.
+This is especially useful when the standard Rekognition service doesn't recognize the specific objects or scenes you need to identify

+## Glue

+* Glue does not support Protobuf format (use EMR for that)
+* Mainly support
+  * csv
+  * parquet
+  * avro
+  * orc
+  * json
+  * xml
+  * ion

+## Textract

+* Textract cannot redact PII for the text it extracts.
+Best solution is to use it with Comprehend